 - They have a low income after paying rent, mortgage and Council Tax.

 This means a weekly income of less than £323 for a household of one person or less than £442 per week for a household of two or more people.
 We do not count Personal Independence Payment (PIP), Disability Living Allowance (DLA) and Attendance Allowance (AA) in our calculations.

 - The request for the grant must demonstrate a clear link to the impact of cancer and its treatment.

 Submit a grant application on behalf of a person living with cancer:

 You'll need to create an account to access our online application platform.
 You can also track the progress of your application when you log in.
 Download our user guide, which outlines each step in the application process.

 Once you have started an application, you'll need to complete it within 40 days.
 This is for data protection reasons.

-We aim to give you a decision within one day, although if we decide your patient is eligible, payment may take a few extra days.
+We aim to give you a decision within seven working days, although if we decide your patient is eligible, payment may take a few extra days.
 If we need further information, we’ll get in touch.

 Who can apply?